 What is the next frontier for climate change resilience?

 We know that climate accelerates and complicates almost every other problem—from food insecurity and water…, President, The Rockefeller Foundation, 2005 – 2017 President Emerita, University of Pennsylvania

 Feeding the population of the future will require a 70 percent increase in agricultural yield.
-At the same…, Associate Director, The Rockefeller Foundation
+At the same…, Former Associate Director

 There’s mounting evidence that the planet’s capacity to sustain the growing human population is…, Managing Director, The Rockefeller Foundation

 By 2030, global water demand is expected to exceed current supply by 40 percent.
 Water is the source of…, Senior Associate Director, The Rockefeller Foundation